bismuthfoundation/WalletServer/Doc/Readme.md

 Takes an address.

-Sends back the list of tokens and amount for that address.
+Returns the list of tokens and amount for that address.